dmccuskey/DMC-Corona-Library/README.md

 **Examples**

-There are no specific examples for `dmc_utils`, however the other files in this library make use of it.
+As of yet there are no specific examples for `dmc_utils`, however the other files in this library make use of it.
+Check them for examples.